 You can permanently delete the comment by hovering over the item and clicking on the ‘ Delete Permanently’ link …

-You can also select the checkbox next to the comment you want to permanently delete, and click on the Empty Trash button …
+You can also permanently delete the comment by ticking the checkbox next to the entry and clicking on the Empty Trash button …

 (WordPress Comments screen – Empty Trash)